Welcome to St. PJ's in Wooster Square

 All are welcome in all levels of our parish life as we seek to follow the risen Christ, regardless of sexuality, gender expression, race, income, age, family shape and size, talents, or even belief.
 Wherever you are on your faith journey, know that lifelong Episcopalians, ex-vangelicals, seekers, and skeptics alike have all found a loving church home together here without shame or guilt.
 Everyone deserves a place in this beautiful-yet-lonely world to pause, refresh, serve, be spiritually moved, and make new friends.
 All means all!

 This is a vibrant church that takes worship and Sacraments seriously while still staying relaxed.
 Our annual events like the Mardi Gras party, our Blue Christmas service, and the New Orleans-style second-line Palm Sunday parade are not to be missed.
-St. PJ's also have a long history of launching new charities in Jesus's loving name, and of hosting valued racial and social justice partners within our walls and our hearts.
+St. PJ's and its members also have a long history of launching new charities in Jesus's loving name, and of hosting valued racial and social justice partners within our walls and our hearts.

 All are welcome in all levels of our parish life as we seek to follow the risen Christ, regardless of sexuality, gender expression, race, income, age, family shape and size, talents, or even belief.
 Wherever you are on your faith journey, know that lifelong Episcopalians, ex-vangelicals, seekers, and skeptics alike have all found a loving church home together here without shame or guilt.
 Everyone deserves a place in this beautiful-yet-lonely world to pause, refresh, serve, be spiritually moved, and make new friends.
 All means all!

 This is a vibrant church that takes worship and Sacraments seriously while still staying relaxed.
 Our annual events like the Mardi Gras party, our Blue Christmas service, and the New Orleans-style second-line Palm Sunday parade are not to be missed.
-St. PJ's also have a long history of launching new charities in Jesus's loving name, and of hosting valued racial and social justice partners within our walls and our hearts.
+St. PJ's and its members also have a long history of launching new charities in Jesus's loving name, and of hosting valued racial and social justice partners within our walls and our hearts.

-What's Happening
+What's Happening at St. PJ's

 Weekly Schedule